Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Games of Size Seven

-\item[(ii)] The game $\Gamma$ is of Type II, isomorphic to $\Gamma_{II}$, if and only if for every $j \in I$ the input set and the output set are 3-cycles.
+\item[(ii)] The game $\Gamma$ is of Type II, isomorphic to $\Gamma_{II}$, if and only if for every $j \in I$ the input set and the output set are $3$-cycles.

-\item[(iii)] If for some $i \in I$ either the input set or the output set forms a straddle while the other is a 3-cycle, then $\Gamma$ is of Type III, isomorphic to $\Gamma_{III}$. \end{itemize} \end{cor}
+\item[(iii)] If for some $i \in I$ either the input set or the output set forms a 3-order while the other is a $3$-cycle, then $\Gamma$ is of Type III, isomorphic to $\Gamma_{III}$. \end{itemize} \end{cor}

-$\Box$ Observe that $\Gamma_{II}$ is obtained from $\Gamma_{III}$ by reversing the upper 3-cycle.
+$\Box$ Observe that $\Gamma_{II}$ is obtained from $\Gamma_{III}$ by reversing the upper $3$-cycle.
 It follows from Theorem \ref{theo30aa} that the games of Type II are Steiner games.
 In fact, the games of type III are Steiner games as well.
-To obtain a decomposition by 3-cycles for $\Gamma_{II}$ or $\Gamma_{III}$ we may use the upper 3-cycle and, in addition,
+To obtain a decomposition by $3$-cycles for $\Gamma_{II}$ or $\Gamma_{III}$ we may use the upper $3$-cycle and, in addition,

 Using the results from Section \ref{secpointed} we can compute the number of games on a set $I$ of size seven.
 Using (\ref{interag01}) it suffices to compute $|Games(I_+,I_-)|$ with $I$ decomposed as $I_+ \cup \{ 0 \} \cup I_-$.
-If either $\Pi_+$ or $\Pi_-$ is a straddle then it follows from the Splitting Lemma, and is easy to check directly, that the bivariate tournament $\Xi$ contains no cycles.
-If both $\Pi_+$ and $\Pi_-$ are 3-cycles, then the number of Eulerian subgraphs of $\Xi$ is the same as the number in the special case when $\Pi$ is the double of a 3-cycle.
+If either $\Pi_+$ or $\Pi_-$ is a 3-order then it follows from the Splitting Lemma, and is easy to check directly, that the bipartite tournament $\Xi$ contains no cycles.
+If both $\Pi_+$ and $\Pi_-$ are $3$-cycles, then the number of Eulerian subgraphs of $\Xi$ is the same as the number in the special case when $\Pi$ is the double of a $3$-cycle.
 In Example \ref{expoint} it was shown that $\Xi$ then contains six distinct Eulerian subgraphs (including the empty one).
-Thus, our lower bound $|Games(I_+,I_-)| \geq 2^{3 \cdot 2} = 64$ has to be corrected to account for each of the four cases where $\Pi_+$ and $\Pi_-$ are 3-cycles and so there are six pointed games $\Pi$ instead of one each.
+Thus, our lower bound $|Games(I_+,I_-)| \geq 2^{3 \cdot 2} = 64$ has to be corrected to account for each of the four cases where $\Pi_+$ and $\Pi_-$ are $3$-cycles and so there are six pointed games $\Pi$ instead of one each.
 That is, $|Games(I_+,I_-)| = 64 \ + \ 6 \cdot 4 \ - \ 4 = 84$.
 Finally, from (\ref{interag01}) it follows that when $|I| = 7$